-[9, 11, 8]) can compute a delay estimate only from a simulated response but not from an analytical formula.
-To experimentally validate our analysis and delay formula, we model VLSI interconnect lines having various combinations of source and load parameters, and obtain delay estimates from SPICE, Elmore delay and the proposed analytical delay model.
+This paper gives new analytical delay models for distributed RLC interconnects under step input to incorporate inductance effects into the delay estimate.
+Though we consider step input in deriving the delay models, a similar approach can be applied to develop delay models under ramp input.
+The proposed delay model is based on both the first and second moments of the interconnect transfer function.
+To experimentally validate our analysis and delay formula, we model VLSI interconnect lines having various combinations of source and load parameters and obtain delay estimates from SPICE, Elmore delay, and the proposed analytical delay model.
 The delay estimate using SPICE is extracted from a computed response at the desired node, whereas the other two models are analytical (closed-form) expressions.
 Over our range of test cases, Elmore delay estimates can be as much as 50% from the SPICE-computed delays, while our analytical delay model estimates are within 15% of SPICE delays.
 We also extend our delay model to estimate source-sink delays in arbitrary interconnect trees.
-For the small tree topology considered, delay estimates using our analytical model are within 15% of SPICE-computed delays.
-While Elmore delay estimates vary by as much as 35% from the SPICE-computed delays.
+For the small tree topology considered, delay estimates using our analytical model are within 15% of SPICEcomputed delays.
+Elmore delay estimates vary by as much as 100% from the SPICE-computed delays.
 Since our analytical model has the same time complexity as the Elmore model, we believe that it can be useful in present-day performance-driven routing methodologies.

-The organization of our paper is as follows.
-In Section 2 we discuss previous analytical delay models for distributed interconnect lines.
-Section 3 presents a new analytical delay model model for a distributed RLC line, and finally Section 4 extends our delay model for interconnection trees.
+Our paper is organized as follows.
+In Section II, we discuss previous analytical delay models for distributed interconnect lines.
+Section III presents a new analytical delay model for a distributed RLC line.
+In Section IV, we extend our delay model for interconnection trees.
+Last, Section V explains minimization of delay by allowing small ringing.